bennyvlam/bookshelf/README.md

     Building a full React application
   </strong>
   <p>
-    The React and JavaScript ecosystem is full of tools and libraries to help you build your applications.
+    The React and JavaScript Eecosystem is full of tools and libraries to help you build your applications.
 In this (huge) workshop we’ll build an application from scratch using widely supported and proven tools and techniques.
 We’ll cover everything about building frontend React